 Examination of: social values and social science concepts to develop a framework for explaining the basis and shape of collective bargaining as it has been practiced in the United States; government and law, unions, and employers as part of the development of this framework; the environment of collective bargaining with respect to the role of economics and bargaining structure; the negotiating process as the interactive basis for union-management relations; conflict and conflict resolution as part of the negotiating process; wage and other effects of collective bargaining as bargaining outcomes; contemporary changes in union management relations.
 Case materials and exercises may be used to supplement course materials.
 Same as ECON 542.
 Prerequisite: Consent of instructor.

 Examination of the use of procedures to resolve employment disputes in both union and nonunion workplaces; comparative analysis of grievance arbitration, interest arbitration, mediation, fact-finding, and combinations of these procedures; special emphasis given to the role of third party intervention.
-Same as ECON 543 and LAW 665.
-3 professional hours.
-4 graduate hours.
+Same as ECON 543.
+3 or 4 graduate hours.
+No professional credit.

 Study of the economics of personnel with the modern corporation.
 Topics include hiring, promotion, evaluation, discrimination, raiding, job definition, pay schemes, benefits, and design of work.
-Same as HRD 534.
+4 graduate hours.
+No professional credit.
 Prerequisite: LER 593 or equivalent, or consent of instructor.